 3-2- Cast3M simulations

-Finite element modeling of the bending behavior of the CBPs was performed in Cast3M.
+Finite element modelling of the bending behavior of the CBPs was performed in Cast3M.
 All six types of CBPs were studied.
 Three-point bending tests, bending tests of a bi-supported beam with a centered point load, bending tests of a cantilever beam with concentrated force at the end, and bending tests of a fixed-free beam under uniform load were performed.

-The specimens were modeled in a three-dimensional (3D) space as solid-type elements.
+The specimens were modelled in a three-dimensional (3D) space as solid-type elements.
 They were considered deformable with dimensions Lxhxw=0.2x0.1x0.05 m3 (Figure 5).

 Figure 5: 3D mesh of specimens